IBM-Bluemix-Docs/ComposeForPostgreSQL/index.md

 2. Connect to your {{site.data.keyword.composeForPostgreSQL}} service.

-  To connect an app to your service, use the [credentials](./credentials.html) that are created along with the service.
-The sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForPostgreSQL}} service.
+  You can connect to your service using the credentials that are created along with the service, or with the connection strings that are provided in the *Managing* tab of your service dashboard.
+See [connecting to Compose for PostgreSQL](./connecting.html) for details of how to connect.

-  Download the [compose-postgresql-helloworld-nodejs](https://github.com/IBM-Bluemix/compose-postgresql-helloworld-nodejs) sample app and follow the instructions in the readme file.
-Then, in your application details page in Bluemix, click **View APP** to view the contents of the _examples_ table.